Venice Lido

-The Lido, or Venice Lido (Lido di Venezia), is an 11 km barrier island in the Venetian Lagoon, Northern Italy; it is home to about 20,400 residents.
+Venice Lido (Lido di Venezia), commonly Lido or the Lido, is an 11 km barrier island in the Venetian Lagoon, Northern Italy; it is home to about 20,400 residents.
 The Venice Film Festival takes place at the Lido in late August/early September.

 Lido Island seen from the campanile of the Basilica of San Giorgio Maggiore.

 Geography

-The Lido island is one of the two barrier islands of the Lagoon of Venice; the other is Pellestrina.
+The Lido island is the more northerly of the two barrier islands of the Lagoon of Venice; the other is Pellestrina.
 They form the central part of the coastline of the lagoon on the Adriatic Sea.
 The peninsula of Cavallino/Punta Sabbioni forms the northern part and the peninsula of Sottomarina forms the southern part.
 The sea has access to the lagoon through three inlets between the islands and between the islands and the peninsulas.
 At the northern end of Lido there is the Lido inlet which separates it from Cavallino/Punta Sabbioni and at the southern end there is the Malamocco inlet which separates it from Pellestrina.
 These two inlets have been dredged to a greater depth to allow big ships through.
 The Malamocco inlet is the deepest one and is used by container ships and oil tankers to reach the commercial and industrial port of Marghera.
 The Lido inlet is the widest one (c.
 1 km) and is used by cruise ships to reach Venice.

 Lido is a long and narrow island which gets wider in its northern tract.
 At least half the seaward coast has sandy beaches.
 Much of the beach at the town of Lido belongs to various hotels.
 There are large public beaches towards the northern and southern ends.